risgk/digital-synth-vra8-n/README.md

     - In **VRA8-N mode-VC**, `DigitalSynthVRA8N.ino` *does not work well* with Arduino IDE 1.8.6 or later
         - *Not* in **VRA8-N mode-VC**, `DigitalSynthVRA8N.ino` works well with even Arduino IDE 1.8.9
     - There is no restriction on a version of Arduino AVR Core
-        - You can install the Arduino AVR Core 1.16.21 or later (in the Board Manager) for new Arduino Nano bootloader

 ## VRA8-N CTRL